JMStewart00/django-start/README.md

 1. The current project name is `myproject`.
 If you would like to change that name you will need to change the directory name as well as all the references to that project throughout the files in the project.
 That might be worth the time.

 ## Django Admin
+The CSRF_TRUSTED_ORIGINS setting in settings.py should be set to allow `https://*.gitpod.io` for a trusted CSRF token.